minagawah/cra-ts-emotion-tailwind-solution/README.md

 yarn add --dev typescript @types/node @types/react @types/react-dom @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-react customize-cra react-app-rewired emotion @emotion/core @emotion/styled @emotion/babel-preset-css-prop tailwindcss tailwind.macro@next
 ```

+**Up to this point were the basic setups needed for both babel and PostCSS approaches.
+Now, I will discuss for further implementations for both.**

 <a id="what-babel"></a>
 ### 2-2.
 Using `babel`